-- Article 3: the right to freedom from inhuman and degrading treatment (an absolute right) - Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: requires that all of the rights and freedoms set out in the Act must be protected and applied without discrimination and - Protocol 1, Article 2: protects the right to education.
+- Article 3: the right to freedom from inhuman and degrading treatment (an absolute right) - Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: requires that all of the rights and freedoms set out in the Act must be protected and applied without discrimination and

+• Protocol 1, Article 2: protects the right to education.

 Being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach any or all of these rights, depending on the nature of the conduct and the circumstances.
-Further information (including on absolute and qualified rights) can be found at

-Human Rights | Equality and Human Rights Commission">Human Rights | Equality and Human Rights Commission (equality humanrights.com).
+Further information (including on absolute and qualified rights) can be found at Human Rights | Equality and Human Rights Commission (equalityhumanrights.com).